10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Best forOverpronators with wide feet

 The GTS 25 in 4E is one of the widest stability shoes available from any major brand.
-For example, I ran 400+ miles in the GTS 24 wide and the wide toe box never compressed my pinky toe — even during long runs.
+I ran 400+ miles in the GTS 25 wide (read my Brooks Adrenaline GTS 25 review).
+The wide toe box never compressed my pinky toe.
+Brooks offers B, D, 2E, AND 4E widths.
+This lets you match your exact width.

 SpecDetail